karanahuja5598/My-University/README.md

 - User should be able to filter out data as desired
 - User should be able to view notifications on a calendar, seeing when they were recieved
-- Demonstrate ability to access Piazza API
+- Demonstrate ability to access unofficial Piazza API
 - Attempt at scraping Gradescope data
 - Show grading info for each course